 The Database Engine raises an error and the delete or update action on the row in the parent table is rolled back.

 All the values that make up the foreign key are set to NULL when the corresponding row in the parent table is updated or deleted.
 For this constraint to execute, the foreign key columns must be nullable.
-Cannot be specified for tables that have INSTEAD OF UPDATE triggers.
+Can't be specified for tables that have INSTEAD OF UPDATE triggers.

 CASCADE, SET NULL, SET DEFAULT and NO ACTION can be combined on tables that have referential relationships with each other.
 If the Database Engine encounters NO ACTION, it stops and rolls back related CASCADE, SET NULL and SET DEFAULT actions.
 When a DELETE statement causes a combination of CASCADE, SET NULL, SET DEFAULT and NO ACTION actions, all the CASCADE, SET NULL and SET DEFAULT actions are applied before the Database Engine checks for any NO ACTION.